caioadb/Smart-Contracts/ethernaut-solutions/King.md

+Change the value of the king address below to your contract instance

-Deploy the following contract to the same network
+Deploy the contract to the same network
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.6.0;